shelcia/flask-mongodb-autocompletion/README.md

 show databases
 use <your_db_name>

 db.myCollection.find().pretty()

 Note: use your db name instead of db and collection anme of myCollection

-Meanwhile we will do some front end part

 **6. Frontend**